leimao/Heroku-CLI-Docker-Image/README.md

 ## Introduction

 Unlike Google Cloud, Heroku does not provide an official CLI Docker image for users on [Docker Hub](https://hub.docker.com/u/heroku).

-This is a custom Docker image containing Heroku CLI.
+In this repository, we created a custom Docker image containing Heroku CLI.
 It is especially useful for application deployment on Heroku.

 ## Usages